 It is essential to always consider the amortized cost of a purchase.
 Home improvements are a great example.
 On average, Americans live in a home for nine years before moving.
 So you move into a new home, and the flooring is not so great.
 You get some estimates, and the new flooring you want will cost $30,000.
 If you replace the flooring the moment you buy the house, and move about nine years later, then you have in essence paid $3,333 per year for that flooring.
 And you got to enjoy it for a full nine years.

-If, instead, you suffered was that horrible flooring for five years, and finally spent the $30,000 because you couldn’t stand your spouse complaining about it any longer, then you have paid $7,500 per year for the flooring, since you only got to enjoy it for four years.
+If, instead, you suffered with that horrible flooring for five years, and finally spent the $30,000 because you couldn’t stand your spouse complaining about it any longer, then you have paid $7,500 per year for the flooring, since you only got to enjoy it for four years.
 You could conceivably recoup some of that when you sell the home, but that has not been my experience.
 When it comes to flooring, tastes can be very different.

 So let’s get back to Jack and his new media room.
 Jack could wait twenty months to buy his media room, but he only has so many years in this house and on this earth.
 Who knows what the future will hold?
 His next home may not be suited for a media room.
 If he waits, he may never realize his dream.
 I can see him on his deathbed, choking out the final words, “I never got my media room.”